hats-finance/hats-contracts/docs/arbitrator.md

 ## Stage 1: arbitrator is HATs governance

-## Stage 2: arbitrator is a custom contract controlled by HATs governance
+## Stage 2: arbitrator is a  contract (mostly) controlled by HATs governance

 ## Stage 3: arbitrator is an (interface to) a decentralized system, such as Kleros, Aragon Court, UMA, ...